Tobias-Opsahl/Hybrid-Concept-based-Models/README.md

 ### ConceptShapes

-ConceptShapes is a flexible synthetic class of concept datasets, originally proposed in this Thesis.
+ConceptShapes is a flexible synthetic class of concept datasets, originally proposed in this article.
 It provides an easy way to generate datasets with concept labels, where the user can choose the amount of classes, amount of concepts and the relationship between them.
-Many versions of the datasets were used in the experiments in the thesis.
-The code for creating the datasets is provided in this repository, but we recommend to use [this updated](https://github.com/Tobias-Opsahl/ConceptShapes) repository, or download from its releases.
-See the README.md there for more information about the datasets.
+Many versions of the datasets were used in the experiments in the article.

 All of the ConceptShapes datasets are light and can be trained and evaluated on an ordinary laptop's CPU in a couple of minutes.
 Please put the datasets in the `data/shapes/` folder, illustrated in `File Structure`.